Alibaba seeks to raise more than $21 billion in record U.S. tech IPO

 Alibaba Group Holding Ltd seeks to raise more than $21 billion in an IPO that will value the Chinese e-commerce giant at up to $163 billion and rank as the largest-ever technology debut in the United States.

+If all goes well, Alibaba may ring the opening bell on the New York Stock Exchange in as little as two weeks.

-Industry analysts had expected Alibaba to try and garner a valuation north of $200 billion, ranking the Chinese company amongst the 20 largest publicly traded U.S. companies.
+Industry analysts had expected Alibaba to try for a valuation in excess of $200 billion, ranking the Chinese company among the 20 largest publicly traded companies in the United States.
 It may eventually price above the initial range, should it deem investor demand sufficient.

+Many investors are eager to buy a piece of a Chinese company that handles more e-commerce than Amazon.com Inc and eBay combined.

+"This number may seem enormous, but when you look at the value compared with the company’s fundamentals, it’s not as rich as we might expect," said Brian Hamilton, chairman of private company analysis firm Sageworks.

 The company has also attracted its share of controversy in the past, as when it hived off lucrative payments unit Alipay, triggering objections from major shareholders Yahoo and Softbank.